 Scarry, Elaine.
 The Body in Pain: The Making and Unmaking of the World.
 New York: Oxford University Press, 1987.

 Schwartz, Vanessa and Jeannene Przyblyski.
 “Visual Culture’s History.”
-In The 19th Century Visual Culture Reader, edited by Vanessa Schwartz and Jeannene Przyblyski, 3–14.
+In Vanessa Schwartz and Jeannene Przyblyski, eds., The 19th Century Visual Culture Reader, 3–14.
 New York: Routledge, 2004.

 Sekula, Alan.
 Photography against the Grain.
 Halifax, Canada: Press of the Nova Scotia College of Art and Design, 1984.